sschlesier/ExploreSettings/readme.txt

 The slide deck is can be found in the SlideDeck/ folder.

-The master branch contains the original DNN6.2 MVC based implementation.
+The master branch contains the revised DNN7.0 WebAPI based implementation.

-The WebAPI branch contains the revised DNN7.0 WebAPI based implementation.
+The MVC_62 branch contains the original DNN6.2 MVC based implementation.